bbc/genie/docs/development/select-screen.md

 };
 ```

+Please note that the select screen should be given a descriptive name (here it is called `character-select`), as it will be used for stats purposes.

 - When running the game, progressing from the home screen should now take the player to the character select screen.

 ## How do I add items to the select screen carousel?